-(The above is a reasonable facsimile of the member identification card)
+(The above is a reasonable facsimile of the member identification card.)

-All new Arkansas Total Care members receive an Arkansas Total Care member ID card.
-Members will keep their state-issued ID card to receive services not covered by the plan.
+All new Arkansas Total Care members receive an Arkansas Total Care member ID card upon enrollemtn and should keep their state-issued ID card to receive services not covered by the plan.
 A new card is issued only when the information on the card changes, if a member loses a card, or if a member requests an additional card.